git/git.github.io/rev_news/drafts/edition-65.md

-  I would say "[partial clone](https://git-scm.com/docs/partial-clone)" - the ability to clone a repository, but not necessarily have all of that repository's objects (accumulatedthroughout its history) in your clone.
+  I would say "[partial clone](https://git-scm.com/docs/partial-clone)" - the ability to clone a repository, but not necessarily have all of that repository's objects (accumulated throughout its history) in your clone.
 Quite a few articles have been written about it, but in summary, it improves Git performance especially for large repositories.